zhudavi2/SP2-HDM/README.txt

 - The Release DLL is included with each commit for those interested in testing out the latest changes.
 - Added a new class, GDZDebug, which offers assert and logging logic.
 Please see https://github.com/zhudavi2/SP2-HDM/wiki/DZDebug.
 - Changed debug console commands: print_relations
-- New debug console commands: build_amds, print_amds, force_occupy, research_nuclear, print_nuclear_research, declare_war_2v2
+- New debug console commands: build_amds, print_amds, force_occupy, research_nuclear, print_nuclear_research, declare_war_2v2, force_anarchy, set_stability
 - Please credit the below people and entities, and me, if you release your own work that's based on this mod.
 Thanks!

 Credits:
-- Fenix/memento mori for code suggestions and support.
+- Fenix/memento mori for code suggestions, support, and testing help.
 - awolfska for testing help.
-- IceyVVind, Illuminati, Mr Monday, p2, Radu, Tannman, The Patriot, and thereversedguy for suggestions and support.
+- BlueS3xy`=;], IceyVVind, Illuminati, Mr Monday, p2, Radu, Slajavck, Tannman, The Patriot, thereversedguy, and ZDisket for suggestions and support.
-- Many more people on the SP2-HDM discussion thread and the SP2 Discussion forum.
+- Many more people on the HDM discussion thread and the SP2 Discussion forum.
 - Jean-René Couture and GolemLabs for releasing the SP2 SDK and supporting the SP2 community.